 D quadrant.
 But he or she’s second strongest style is C. (See line-graph above.)
 His or her placement would be in the D quadrant but “pulled” closer to the “C” quadrant (represented by the “star.”)
 Alternatively a D style whose second strongest style was S might find him- or herself closer to the center position on the wheel (represented by the “triangle.”)

-What is the significance of the wheel at work?
+What is the significance of the DISC personality wheel at work?
 Each of us has a preferred working and relating style.
 Participants located in the same quadrant share similar communication and work styles.
 Communication and collaboration is easier and conflict kept to a minimum.
 Participants in opposing or adjacent quadrants approach work and people differently.
 Therefore, participants located in different quadrants are at the greatest risk for interpersonal and work conflict.
 Thus is the importance of using a DISC employee assessment.

-For more information about DISC and how it builds leadership skills and helps teams collaborate better and embrace conflict, contact us today.
+For more information about our DISC employee assessment and how it builds leadership skills and helps teams collaborate better and embrace conflict, contact us today.

 [contact-form-7 id=”2918″ title=”Contact Form – CriteriaOne DISC Wheel”]